 Books for Children

 NMO-UMC is collecting new and gently-used books for the area’s most vulnerable children.
 These books are then distributed through Early Head Start, the Child Health Improvement Partnership program (CHIP), Literacy Volunteers of the NRV, the Giles Early Education Project (GEEP) as well as through the ten “little libraries” that are located throughout the county.
 The Resource Mothers and Baby Care programs through the Virginia Department of Health will also be receiving quality infant and toddler books.
 The Resource Mothers program mentors pregnant teens through the birth and the baby’s first year.
 The Baby Care program is a visiting nurse program for high-risk infants up to the age of two.
-Books can be placed in the donation box in the Fellowship Hall or you can make a tax deductible donation at https://support.firstbook.org/fundraiser/1616932 towards to the purchase of quality infant, toddler, and children’s books.
+Books can be placed in the donation box in the Fellowship Hall.
+Online donations can be made at https://support.firstbook.org/fundraiser/2262407.
+A new Literacy Library is now located on the second floor of the church.
 Please see Penny Livesay if you have any questions.

 To Our House

 The To Our House Winter Shelter program is gearing up for its tenth sheltering season (November 2, 2019—March 27, 2020).
 This sheltering season, TOH expanded to include single women not in imminent danger of domestic violence.
 Guests are housed in churches across the New River Valley for a week or two at a time.
 During their stay, guests enjoy a hot evening meal, breakfast, and a bag lunch.
 TOH’s goal is to connect these guests with resources that lead to employment, housing, and personal economic sustainability.
 Since 2011, TOH volunteers have served over 32,000 meals and sheltered 377 guests, with 137 guests more permanent housing and 96 finding employment.
 TOH also offers shelter and advocacy for homeless military veterans.
 TOH is a program of New River Community Action and a United Way partner agency.
 Find out more by visiting www.ToOurHouse.org or visit TOH on Facebook.
 Recently, a Homeless Hotline has been established that can be reached 24-hours/day, 365 days/year for anyone finding themselves with no place to stay on a given night.
 Call (540) 633-5133, option 2, to check the availability of a shelter bed in our community.